Albrecht-S/fltk/README.CMake.txt

 FLTK_BACKEND_X11 - default ON on Unix/Linux, OFF elsewhere (Windows, macOS).
     Enable or disable the X11 backend on platforms that support it.
-    - Unix/Linux: this can be used to disable the X11 backend when building with Wayland support, otherwise this option must be ON.
+    - Unix/Linux: enable or disable the X11 backend when building with Wayland (FLTK_BACKEND_WAYLAND), otherwise this option must be ON.
     - macOS: enable the X11 backend instead of standard system graphics.
       This requires XQuartz or a similar X11 installation.
-This option is tested only with XQuartz.
+This option is tested only with XQuartz by the FLTK team.
       Use this only if you know what you do and if you have installed X11.
     - Windows/Cygwin: enable X11 backend for Cygwin platforms.
 This option is currently (as of FLTK 1.4.0) not supported on Windows.

 FLTK_BUILD_EXAMPLES - default OFF
-    Builds the example programs in the 'examples' directory.
+    Build the example programs in the 'examples' directory.

 FLTK_BUILD_FLTK_OPTIONS - default ON
-    Builds the FLTK options editor ("fltk-options").
+    Build the FLTK options editor ("fltk-options").

 FLTK_BUILD_FLUID - default ON
-    Builds the Fast Light User-Interface Designer ("fluid").
+    Build the Fast Light User-Interface Designer ("fluid").

 FLTK_BUILD_FORMS - default ON
     Build the (X)Forms compatibility library.
-This option is ON by default for backwards compatibility but can safely be turned OFF.
+This option is ON by default for backwards compatibility but can safely be turned OFF if you don't need (X)Forms compatibility.

+FLTK_BUILD_GL - default ON
+    Build the OpenGL support library fltk_gl (fltk::gl) and enable OpenGL support in user programs using fltk_gl.

 FLTK_BUILD_SHARED_LIBS - default OFF
     Normally FLTK is built as static libraries which makes more portable